Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Russian Government Program P220 (Grant No. 14.B25.31.0025), and partly by the Russian Foundation for Basic Research (Grant No. 15-02-09052-a).
-V.V.P. acknowledge a support from the Russian Foundation for Basic Research (Grant No. 13-02-00754-a).
-We thank L. V. Lutsev for performing FMR measurements, and M. P. Scheglov for verification of the samples orientation.
+This work was performed at Ferroics Physics Laboratory (Grant No. 14.B25.31.0025).
+Experiments were performed under support of Russian Foundation for Basic Research (grants No.\,15-02-09052-a and 16-02-00377-a).
+Analytical work and spectral studies were performed by L.A.Sh., P.Yu.Sh, and A.M.K. under the support of the Russian Science Foundation (grant No.\,16-12-10485).
+We thank, M. P. Scheglov for verification of the samples orientation, Dr. M. V. Zamoryanskaya for XRF characterization, Dr. M. P. Volkov for the magnetic characterization using the system PPMS, and Dr. L. V. Lutsev for performing FMR measurements.